Applying to The Atlantis Fellowship

 High School Students:

-- Interest in pursuing a healthcare career
+- Have a genuine interest in pursuing a healthcare career

-- Junior/Senior in High School
+- Is a rising Junior or Senior in High School

 Step 1: The Application